MacOS

 macOS - Data Collection & Auditing - Get Browser History

-Collect browser history from Chrome, Firefox, Safari, and Brave on macOS endpoints for auditing
+Retrieve Chrome, Firefox, Safari, and Brave history from macOS endpoints for incident response and audit

 Worklet Details